awesomephant/blog/posts/2022-02-19-fixing-vertical-metrics.md

 - `winAscent` is equal to the largest `ymax` value in the font
 - `winDescent` is equal to the lowest `ymin` in the font *times -1*

 When you're done, run `ttx --flavor woff borked-font.ttx` to convert it back into a `woff` file.
-Set `--flavour woff2` to compile straight to `woff2`, or drop the flag altogether to produce an uncompressed `ttf`.
+Set `--flavor woff2` to compile straight to `woff2`, or drop the flag altogether to produce an uncompressed `ttf`.
 Load up the new file on your website, and see if you solved the problem.

 ## Background